Powerlearnproject/se-assignment-day-2-git-and-github-typ-i/README.md

 - **Contrast (Differences):**
   - `Visibility`: Public repos are visible to everyone, while private repos are only visible to invited collaborators
-  - Discoverability: Public repos appear in GitHub search results, private repos do not
+  - `Discoverability`: Public repos appear in GitHub search results, private repos do not
   - Forking: Anyone can fork a public repo, but only organization members can fork private repos
-  - Licensing: Public repos typically require a clear open-source license, private repos may not
+  - `Licensing`: Public repos typically require a clear open-source license, private repos may not
-  - Cost: Public repos are free for all users, private repos may require a paid plan depending on the number of collaborators
+  - `Cost`: Public repos are free for all users, private repos may require a paid plan depending on the number of collaborators
-  - External contributions: Public repos can receive contributions from anyone, private repos only from invited collaborators
+  - `External contributions`: Public repos can receive contributions from anyone, private repos only from invited collaborators

 - **Advantages and Disadvantages:**
 - **Public Repositories:**